 "The price for water services should be set in such a way that the price does not prevent consumers from obtaining sufficient water (quantity and quality) to meet fundamental domestic needs."
+Placing a 1 to 2 litre plastic bottle filled with water, or a brick wrapped in plastic, inside the cistern.
+This will decrease the volume of water held within it.

-- 3.1 Low flush and dual flush cisterns that are being used more and more.
-Reducing the volume of existing toilet cisterns can be achieved by: - Placing a 1 to 2 litre plastic bottle filled with water, or a brick wrapped in plastic, inside the cistern.
-This will decrease the volume of water held within it. - Bending the swimmer arm inside the cistern downwards so that the inflow valve is shut off when the water reaches a lower level than previously. - 4.
+- Bending the swimmer arm inside the cistern downwards so that the inflow valve is shut off when the water reaches a lower level than previously. - 4.
 Fix or report to the municipality any moisture or leak problems immediately.
 Most water leaks occur from toilet cisterns.
-A single leaking toilet cistern can lose up to 7 000 litres of water per day. - 5.
+A single leaking toilet cistern can lose up to 7 000 litres of water per day in a household. - 5.
 Explore rain water harvesting (collection and storage of rain from run-off areas such as roofs) options.
 Remember the first flush of new rain should be run to waste, before collection starts. - 6.
 Keep track of water usage by regularly reading the water meters.